LukasTomek/hexo-theme-snippet/README_EN.md

 ### 3. Install theme plugin

-Because **hexo-theme-snippet** uses the `ejs` template engine,` Less` CSS precompiled languag0e, and on the basis of official plugins.
+Because **hexo-theme-snippet** uses the `ejs` template engine,` Less` CSS pre-compiled language, and on the basis of official plug-ins.
 To carry out the development of the function, the following is necessary plug-ins:

 ``` bash